Kong/docs.konghq.com/app/_includes/md/konnect/okta-sso.md

 1. Click **Save**.
 {% endif %}

-## Test and apply the configuration
+## Debug and test the configuration

-{:.important}
-> **Important:** Keep native authentication enabled while you are testing IdP authentication.
-Only disable built-in authentication after successfully testing the previous configurations.
+The Okta console provides a [Token Preview feature](https://help.okta.com/en-us/content/topics/security/api-config-test.htm) which will be useful in verifying configuration values for these SSO configuration instructions.
+If you encouter issues configuring SSO with Okta, start by checking the Token Preview for the Okta application you created.

 {% if include.desc == "Dev Portal" %}
 1. Test the SSO configuration by navigating to the callback URL for your Dev Portal.
 For example: `https://{portalId}.{region}.portal.konghq.com/login`.